Follow TV Tropes

 • Agent for H.A.R.M.: Adam Chance does nothing for the first 45 minutes.
 He spends most of the movie hanging around the beach house, trying to act cool, and failing every single time.
 What he does do is kill people, and is very nonchalant about it.
 In fact, he fails the mission entirely: He doesn't find the antidote to SPORE, can't save the man he's assigned to protect, and misses an obvious mole until after the mole kills two people.
 The only thing he does is to call the Archery Convention in Vienna, which reveals who the mole is... and then Adam reveals he knew all along.

 • Lester Burnham of American Beauty.
 The whole movie is supposedly him learning how to live his life again after being crushed by a boring, soul-crushing job, hyper-critical wife, and moody teenage daughter, but in doing so he makes everyone around him miserable.
 Lester develops a highly creepy and inappropriate crush on his daughter Janie's best friend, Angela.
 Then he quits his job and blackmails his boss into giving him a severance package, plus benefits, by threatening to accuse him of sexual harassment.
 When Carolyn calls him out for making her the sole breadwinner without even telling her beforehand, Lester counters that he already has another job...but it's working at a burger joint for minimum-wage because he wants to feel like a teenager again and he violently throws a plate at the wall to scare Carolyn and Janie into shutting up.
 Then there's the fact his newfound "freedom" involves him regularly insulting his wife and daughter, buying weed off his teenaged neighbor, Ricky.
 When Carolyn resorts to having an affair with Buddy King, Lester acts all superior over when he catches them despite leching on teenager.
 When Janie calls Lester out on how disgusting his crush on Angela is, he tells her she's "turning into a real bitch - just like your mother!".
 Even though Lester declines to sleep with Angela when the opportunity presents itself because he finds out she's a virgin, he was still willing to get a very vulnerable, emotional teenager naked.
-Despite all this his death at the end of the movie is framed as a tragedy and arguably it's only somewhat unfair because Frank killed Lester over being rejected and terrified he would be outed as gay.
+Despite all this his death at the end of the movie is framed as a tragedy, despite being only unfair because Frank killed Lester over being rejected and terrified he would be outed as gay.

 • Michael Douglas' character, Oren Little, in the 2014 movie And So It Goes is a sexist, racist, nasty jerk who is never shown being nice to people.... but because he is the lead in a romantic comedy the audience is meant to find him endearing and even though he softens up by the end of the movie, he is never called out on his previously awful behavior.